-Yizheng C \textit{et al.} \cite{10.1145/3607199.3607242} present a new vulnerable source code dataset, which is called DiverseVul, containing 18,945 vulnerable functions (covering 150 CWEs) and 330,492 normal functions.
-All of these samples is C/C++ code.
-Furthermore, they discussed 11 different deep learning architectures and concluded that despite the success of LLMs, the models still face the challenges of high false positives, low F1 scores, and difficulty in detecting complex CWEs for vulnerability detection.
-Norbert T \textit{et al.} \cite{10.1145/3617555.3617874} produced a dataset of 112,000 C code containing vulnerabilities, labeled in detail with information about the vulnerability (CWE number, location, and function name).
-All the codes in this dataset are generated by GPT-3.5.
-Zeyu G \textit{et al.} \cite{gao2023far} present a comprehensive vulnerability benchmark dataset called VulBench that includes high-quality data from CTF challenges and real-world applications with detailed annotations of vulnerability types and causes for each vulnerable function.
+\cite{10.1145/3607199.3607242} introduces a new vulnerable source code dataset called DiverseVul, which contains 18,945 vulnerable functions (covering 150 CWEs) and 330,492 non-vulnerable functions, all written in C/C++.
+They also explore 11 different deep learning architectures and conclude that despite the remarkable success of LLMs, they still face challenges such as high false positive rates, low F1 scores, and difficulty in identifying complex CWEs for vulnerability detection. \cite{gao2023far} introduces a comprehensive vulnerability benchmark dataset called VulBench, which includes high-quality data from CTF challenges and real-world applications with detailed annotations of vulnerability types and causes for each vulnerable function. \cite{10.1145/3617555.3617874} creates a dataset containing 112,000 vulnerable C code instances with detailed information about the specific vulnerability, including CWE number, location, and function name.
+Notably, all the code in this dataset is generated by GPT-3.5, which illustrates the application potential of vulnerable code synthesized by LLMs.
+Source Code Processing Engine (SCoPE)~\cite{gonccalves2024scope} is a framework that incorporates strategized techniques to reduce the size and normalize C/C++ functions.
+Additionally, SCoPE refines the CVEFixes dataset, which can be used for fine-tuning pre-trained LLMs for software vulnerability detection.